smythp/emacs-lisp-fizzbuzz/README.md

 ## Emacs Lisp Fizzbuzz

 Fizzbuzz written in Emacs Lisp.
-Note that elisp has no range function equivalent.
 If Emacs is installed, can be run from the terminal with

     bash run.sh